Accessory Navicular (Os Naviculare)

 A standing x-ray can detect a Navicular Stress Fracture, but this is difficult in the early stages of injury, so an MRI is preferred if possible.
 The gold standard form of imaging for a Navicular Stress Fracture is a CT-Scan, which is often difficult to source.

-If a stress fracture is found, it is often recommended to check your Vitamin D levels with or without a Dexa Scan to check your bone health.
+If a stress fracture is found, checking your Vitamin D levels with or without a Dexa Scan is often recommended to check your bone health.

 Early detection of this injury is vital, and a consultation with your Physical Therapist and Orthopaedic consultant on the best treatment is recommended.
 In non-operative cases, patients are usually placed in a cast or a boot for 6-8 weeks, non-weight bearing before increasing weight through the joint and eventually weaning out of the boot.